jaromir-benes/banrep-training-2021/nonlin-simulations/README.md

 ## Model source files

 The model source files are located in the `model-source/` subfolder.

-The model is split into three files, `macro.model`, `fiscal.model`, and `world.model` for convenience.
+The model is split into three files:

+* `model-sourcce/macro.model` for the local macro economy;

+* `model-source/fiscal.model` for the fiscal extension;

+* `model-source/world.model` for the rest of the world variables.

 The model contains three nonlinearities: